-3. Mix the two parts of paint mixture according to package directions.
+3. Mix the two parts of paint mixture (NOTE: If you want a gold floor, use the tan kit!) according to package directions.
 Stir vigorously.
 Seriously, this stuff is just like resin, you have to mix it really good or it won’t work!

 5. Now use one of the rollers to paint a section of the room.

 6. Throw handfuls of glitter in the air so it lands evenly.
 Don’t throw or toss it like chicken feed or it will land in piles or splotches.
 It’s ok if some spots are more covered than others as long as you use a matching color of paint – as in the TAN kit if you want gold glitter.
 The light reflection will make the entire floor look evenly glittered.

 7. Keep working section by section, make sure to add glitter to cover the section lines so it will all blend.

 8. If you want light glitter, just lightly toss.
 If you want heavy glitter, spread generously (like mine!).

 9. Let dry over night, extra if you live in a humid climate.
 Use push broom to sweep off excess glitter.
 Scrub away areas that are too thick, you want it to all be even.
 Sweep up extra and toss it.
 You want the floor to be flake free, you want all the glitter to be sealed down to the epoxy covering.